Motivic Realizations of Singularity Categories and Vanishing Cycles

-and by the arguments above, is acted by the class $\theta$
+and by the arguments above, is acted by the class $\theta_\ell^{(S,\sigma)}$

-It is a key idea of \cite[1.4]{MR666636} that $\Psi$ with its $\mathrm{I}$-action can be completely recovered from $\Psi^\mathrm{hI}$ together with the information of the action of $\theta$.
-This is also the main ingredient used in \cite{MR2385299, MR3205601} to construct motivic versions of nearby and vanishing cycles. \end{rem}
+It is a key idea used in \cite[1.4]{MR666636} that in the unipotent case, $\Psi$ with its $\mathrm{I}$-action can be completely recovered from $\Psi^\mathrm{hI}$ together with the information of the action of $\theta_\ell^{(S,\sigma)}$.
+See Remark \ref{16agotopologicalanalogycircle} below for a topological analogy of this. \end{rem}